Non-Hertz-Millis scaling of the antiferromagnetic quantum critical metal via scalable Hybrid Monte Carlo: Supplementary Note 3. Calculation of fermionic observables

-Here we expound upon the computation of the fermion Green's function of Eq. \eqref{eq:2pt} and the superfluid density of Eq. (\ref{eq:currentcurrentfourier}) using the techniques of Sec. \ref{sec:fermion observables main text}. \\ In order to recover the Green's function as an expected diagonal of the form of Eq. \eqref{eq:fermi_obs} we simply take
+Here we expound upon the computation of the fermion Green's function of Eq.
+(35) and the superfluid density of Supplementary Eq. (\ref{eq:currentcurrentfourier}) using the techniques outlined in the Methods Section. \\ In order to recover the Green's function as an expected diagonal of the form of Eq.
+(36) we simply take

-where $\widetilde{\mathcal{F}}$ is the twisted discrete Fourier transform defined in Section \ref{sec:precond}.
+where $\widetilde{\mathcal{F}}$ is the twisted discrete Fourier transform defined in the Methods Section.
 Note that by rewriting

-we can perform a matrix-vector multiplications by $O_\phi$ by performing linear solves of the form of Eq. \eqref{eq:linsys} above, together with fast Fourier operations and sparse matrix-vector multiplications.
+we can perform a matrix-vector multiplications by $O_\phi$ by performing linear solves of the form of Eq.
+(22), together with fast Fourier operations and sparse matrix-vector multiplications.

 It can be shown via Wick's theorem together with laborious algebraic manipulations that \begin{widetext}

 \end{widetext} where $G^0_\phi := D(\phi)^{-1}$, and the diagonal matrices $A$ and $B$ are defined by